camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/repository.md

 # Deploying a Decision

-To deploy a DMN decision you can either use the Repository Service or add it to a Process Application.
+To deploy a DMN decision you can either use the Repository Service or add it to a process application.
 The platform will recognize all files with a `.dmn` or `.dmn11.xml` file extension as DMN resources.

 ## Deploying a decision using the Repository Service